-- 1. Requests the Council to ensure that Annex 9, Facilitation is current and addresses to the contemporary requirements of Contracting States with respect to administration of border controls; - 2.
-Requests the Council to ensure that the provisions of Annex 9, Facilitation and Annex 17, Security are compatible with and complementary to each other; - 3.
-Requests the Council to ensure that its specifications and guidance material in Doc 9303, Machine Readable Travel Documents, remain up to date in the light of technological advances, and to continue to explore technological solutions aimed at improving clearance procedures; and - 4.
+- 1. Urges Contracting States to give special attention to increasing their efforts to implement Annex 9 Standards and Recommended Practices. - 2.
+Requests the Council to ensure that Annex 9, Facilitation, is current and addresses the contemporary requirements of Contracting States with respect to administration of border controls, cargo and passengers, and the protection of passenger and crew health; - 3.
+Requests the Council to ensure that the provisions of Annex 9, Facilitation, and Annex 17, Security, are compatible with and complementary to each other; - 4.
+Requests the Council to ensure that its specifications and guidance material in Doc 9303, Machine Readable Travel Documents, remain up-to-date in the light of technological advances and to continue to explore technological solutions aimed at improving clearance procedures; and - 5.
 Requests the Council to ensure that Doc 9636, International Signs to Provide Guidance to Persons at Airports and Marine Terminals, is current and responsive to the requirements of Contracting States.